About clinical trial results

 Research papers are not written in plain English and often use many medical, scientific and statistical terms.
 They can be very difficult to understand if you are not used to reading this sort of information.

-Sometimes the organisation or drug company running a trial releases results to the public, especially if the results are very promising.
-They may send out a press release or put the information on their website.
+Sometimes the organisation or drug company running a trial will put trial results on their website.
+They may also send out a press release.

 Researchers sometimes present the results of trials at a conference or meeting of cancer specialists.
 There are several in the UK and around the world.
 Some are for particular types of cancer, and some cover all types of cancer.
 They include: